 A blog post will be co-authored in groups of 2 UZH students, and - depending on student numbers - 1-2 TSU students.
 Selected blog posts will be published on the MTA website.
 The students have to choose their overarching topic (see Google Spreadsheet), but will be able to define the focus of their blog post themselves.
 Blog posts will be based on topics discussed in the lectures and readings.
-Students can focus their blog posts on a Swiss, a Georgian or on both contexts and choose whether they want to, e.g., write about a specific case or more general discourses.
+Students can focus their blog posts on a Swiss, a Georgian or on both contexts and choose whether they want to write about a specific case or more general discourses.
+Blog posts from previous years can be used as inspiration, but must be cited accordingly.

-Submission date: Monday, 20.11.2023, 10:00 am on OLAT.
+Submission date: 02.12.2024, 23:59, on OLAT.
 Scope:

 - Length: 500 words (1 A4 page). - At least 4 sources, 1 of which should be a scientific source (i.e., journal article).
-Sources must be cited within the text. - Please add one high-resolution picture with description and source to your text.
-Submit the picture separately (e.g., as jpeg or png). - Submit your .docx file and picture to OLAT, once per team.
-Please name the files as follows: Blog_Name1_Name2_Name3 (last names only). - Insufficient blog posts ("fail") can be revised once.
+Sources must be cited within the text and listed in a bibliography.

+- Please add one high-resolution picture with description and source to your text.
+Submit the picture separately as jpeg or png. - AI (such as ChatGPT) may be used for language editing only.
+The tool(s) and prompt(s) used must be declared at the end of the file. - Submit your .docx file and picture to OLAT, once per team.
+Please name the files as follows: Blog_Name1_Name2_Name4 (last names only). - Insufficient blog posts ("fail") can be revised once.